David Theobald

-David John Theobald (born 15 December 1978) is an English retired semi-professional football defender who played in the Football League for Brentford, Swansea City and Cambridge United.
-He played the majority of his career in non-league football, predominantly for Cambridge City, for whom he made over 270 appearances across three spells.
+David John Theobald (born 15 December 1978) is an English retired semi-professional footballer who played as a defender in the Football League for Brentford, Swansea City and Cambridge United.
+He played the majority of his career in non-League football, predominantly for Cambridge City, for whom he made over 270 appearances across three spells.
 He is currently first team coach at Cambridge City.

 Playing career

 Early years

 Theobald began his career in the youth system at Cambridge United, before joining the youth setup at Ipswich Town.
 He progressed to undertake a scholarship, but did not win a call into a first team squad before his release at the end of the 1998–99 season.

 Brentford

 On 8 July 1999, Theobald signed a three-year contract with newly promoted Second Division club Brentford on a free transfer.
 He was utilised as cover for injuries and had a run in the team as a stand-in right back for the injured Danny Boxall during the 1999–00 season and in central defence for Scott Marshall during 2000–01.
 Theobald was named in the starting lineup for the 2001 Football League Trophy Final and received a runners-up medal.
-He was released after Brentford's defeat in the 2002 Second Division play-off Final and made just 37 appearances during three seasons at Griffin Park.
+He was released after Brentford's defeat in the 2002 Second Division play-off final and made just 37 appearances during three seasons at Griffin Park.